 7 Things About Benzo Withdrawal You Might Not Know

-Benzodiazepines are a class of drugs typically used to help people reduce anxiety, prevent panic disorders, relax muscles or promote sleep.
+Benzodiazepines are a class of drugs typically used to help people reduce anxiety, prevent panic disorders, or promote sleep.
 But when someone becomes addicted to these drugs, the withdrawal process generally produces polar opposite effects.